 Another week.
 Another $10.4 million thrown in the fire we call television advertising.

-Florida’s governor’s race is now a $50 million-plus commercial spectacle, with more than 71 percent of that spending from Gov. Rick Scott.
+Florida's governor's race is now a $50 million-plus commercial spectacle, with more than 71 percent of that spending by Gov. Rick Scott.

-Scott dropped an additional $8 million for ad buys during the week that ended Friday.
-That’s about a 23 percent increase for the Republican, dwarfing Democrat Charlie Crist’s ad-buy increase of 17 percent, or almost $2.5 million.
+Scott dropped an additional $8 million for current and future ad buys during the week that ended Friday.
+That's about a 23 percent increase for the Republican, dwarfing Democrat Charlie Crist's ad-buy increase of 17 percent, or almost $2.5 million.

-If TV ads decided the governor’s race, Scott would win in a landslide.
+If TV ads decided the governor's race, then Scott would win in a landslide.

 But the latter depends on the former.
 And so, therefore, does the election.

 "The only way field really matters is in a tight race," said Ashley Walker, President Barack Obama's Florida campaign manager in 2012.
 "A good field operation will give you about 2 points.
 It might not sound like a lot.
 But in a close race, it is."

 This is a tight race.
 Once trailing in the polls, Scott has pulled marginally ahead in the same way he won the Governor's Mansion as an unknown in 2010: through massive TV ad buys.
 His campaigns attest to the power of television — still the best way to reach voters in Florida.
 It is the size of a small nation, with 10 big media markets and one of the nation's most diverse electorates.

 Here's what we can glean from the governor's race through broadcast and cable ad buys, which also include future orders, in the five largest markets:

 This is Florida's granddaddy media market.
 It's Florida's largest and most-influential because of the high level of active, yet centrist, voters.
 It's also Crist's home base.